UlisseColla/ASCOM_challenge/ascom-challenge/README.md

 ```
 to run it locally on your browser.

 The App fetches the data from the patients.JSON which is in the root of the repository.
-If you want to test the API call to
+If you want to test the API call to get the data from https://mobile.digistat.it/CandidateApi/ then follow the instructions I left in the comments in PatientsGrid.jsx.

+In case you need any explanation or help do not hesitate to contact me at colla.ulisse@gmail.com.